 15 Garment Costing Terms Used in Apparel Industry

-Garments costing is very important in garments merchandising.
-Garment merchandisers done this job by negotiating with the buyer.
-During garments costing, there are a lot of garments costing terms have come in consideration which are mentioned in this article.
+Garments or apparel or clothing costing is very important in garments merchandising.
+Garment merchandisers have done this job by negotiating with the buyer.
+During garments costing, there are a lot of garments costing terms that have come into consideration which are mentioned in this article.

 Different terms related to garments costing are mentioned in the following:

 - Yarn cost,